nydragon/otop/README.md

 miniserve /www --index index.html; # replace `www` by the path in which reside your build frontend files.
 ```

 Feel free to substitue miniserve by any other http server.
+And then finally connect to the public address of the hosting device at the port :8080;

 ## Roadmap